mikecalvo/msse_seng_5199/week11/ng_rest.md

 }
 ```
 ---
+# Views Backed by Resources
+- Most built-in directives know how to properly respond to resources
+- For example:
+  - ng-repeat will automatically refresh itself when the resource is resolved

+---
 # Resource Conventions
 - Define a resource once and assign it to an upper case variable name
 - Gives it a calling semantic similar to GORM domain class